 Students must combine the knowledge gained in OMS I basic science courses and in this course with skills learned in clinical skills courses.
-Students will be tasked to apply knowledge gained in this system during simulation labs in EPC, and in OSCEs and CPEs in EPC and OPP.
+Students will be tasked to apply knowledge gained in this system during simulation labs and OSCEs in EPC and CPEs in EPC and OPP.